 As stated in Vision2020, the UT has ambitious goals.
 Deliver outstanding graduates, generate ground-breaking ideas and world-class innovations, and let our staff be outstanding experts in their field.
 We know the real needs of the UT-customer and are fulfilling his needs.
 Rapidly responding to the changing world around us, not once, but continuously.

 To realize this vision we need to use all our knowledge and energy in those things which really contribute to this ambition.
 Don’t spoil time and knowledge on minor details, don’t waste our time.

 To realize this situation, an organization without any waste, we really need to know our customer value.
 We have to create value-creating processing with each step adding to customer value, and get rid of all the waste in the organization processes.
-The lean philosophy, and especially the way of working and behaviour this according to this philosophy supports an organization culture that is needed to really become an organization without any waste.
-For that reason it was decided in January 2015 to start with “lean doing”, to make a start with continuous improving, to become an organization of serious improvers.
+The lean philosophy, and especially the way of working and behavior this according to this philosophy supports an organizational culture that is needed to really become an organization without any waste.
+For that reason it was decided in January 2015 to start with “lean doing”, to make a start with continuous improvement, to become an organization of serious improvers.

 Continuous improvement means step by step improving.
 Each time going through the plan-do-check-act-loop:

 Adjust means that, together with the employees who have the knowledge, you analyze the situation, search for the root cause, implement a countermeasure and define a new standard.
 It’s a step by step process, small steps, but continuously.
 The knowledge of our own people is used, to realize the results you want.
 And after that, together, you keep up the results.